Frequently Asked Questions

 Can I withdraw after signing the Partner Declaration?

-Yes, the Partner Declaration can be withdrawn at any time.
+Yes, the Partner Declaration can be withdrawn at any time during the bid process.

 Do I have to sign up for the life of the CRC?